 Our doctors are certified oral surgeons and have cultivated a specialty specifically within dental implants.
 If cost is a primary concern for you, we encourage you to contact us for a free consultation before you start making travel plans to Mexico.

-Generally speaking, no. There are health and financial risks involved with going to Mexico for dental implants (especially involving all-on-four dental implants).
+Generally speaking, no. There are health and financial risks involved with going to Mexico for dental implants (especially involving 4-on-1 full arch dental implants).
 Let’s take a closer look at some of the risks patients take when they travel to Mexico for dental implants.

 As mentioned earlier, accreditation and training of dentists is a huge risk factor for getting dental implants in Mexico.
 To become a dentist in Mexico, a candidate needs to:

 - Have graduated from high school

 After that, a dentist can have their own practice and perform procedures, like dental implants.
 However, general dentists are not generally equipped to perform surgical procedures like 4-on-1 full arch dental implants.
 Oral surgeons should perform this procedure, and that requires years more training in a hospital after dental school in a surgical residency.